akrabi/GETIOM/README.md

 GETIOM is extendable and let's you add your own Clustering Algorithms or Trend Detection Algorithms very easily!

+## Full Documentation

+See the [Wiki](https://github.com/akrabi/GETIOM/wiki) for full documentation, examples, operational details and other information.

 ## Build

 To build: